 He is the founder and president of the Geneva Learning Foundation, a Swiss non-profit research-and-development organization and think tank.

-In the past, I have worked for the United Nations, primarily for the World Health Organization, and at the International Federation of Red Cross and Red Crescent Societies (IFRC), the world’s largest humanitarian network, responsible first for the design and production of IFRC’s publications and then for its learning systems.
+In the past, Reda has worked for the United Nations, primarily for the World Health Organization, and at the International Federation of Red Cross and Red Crescent Societies (IFRC), the world’s largest humanitarian network, responsible first for the design and production of IFRC’s publications and then for its learning systems.

-I also serve as the Chief Learning Officer of Learning Strategies International (LSi.io), one of the first startups to join the Swiss EdTech Collider, Switzerland’s first collaborative space dedicated to transforming education and learning, located in the innovation park of EPFL, the country’s leading school of engineering.
+Reda also serves as the Chief Learning Officer of Learning Strategies International (LSi.io), one of the first startups to join the Swiss EdTech Collider, Switzerland’s first collaborative space dedicated to transforming education and learning, located in the innovation park of EPFL, the country’s leading school of engineering.

-My conviction now is that learning is the final frontier of the digital transformation.
+Reda’s conviction now is that “learning is the final frontier of the digital transformation”.
 In a knowledge-based society, how we come to know is the key to our ability to survive, sustain and thrive.
 New approaches for learning, talent and leadership are vital to shape humanity and society for the better.

-Parallel to my professional career, I was for 18 years an HIV educator, advocate and activist, starting in 1995 to produce over 500 weekly editions of Survivre au sida (Surviving AIDS), the only community-based radio show for families struggling to survive poverty, racism, and the epidemic – and training people living with HIV and those who love them how to do radio.
-In 2003, I founded the first multi-racial family-based organization to advocate for equality in health care and dignity for moms, dads, and kids infected or affected by the virus.
-Many of my deepest convictions about the ability of people to learn in order to both survive and grow are rooted in this experience.
+Parallel to his professional career, Reda was for 18 years an HIV educator, advocate and activist, starting in 1995 to produce over 500 weekly editions of Survivre au sida (Surviving AIDS), the only community-based radio show for families struggling to survive poverty, racism, and the epidemic – and training people living with HIV and those who love them how to do radio.
+In 2003, he founded the first multi-racial family-based organization to advocate for equality in health care and dignity for moms, dads, and kids infected or affected by the virus.
+Many of Reda’s deepest convictions about the ability of people to learn in order to both survive and grow are rooted in this experience.